High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 10. Chia Protein Pudding

-This option works well for meal prep.
+This breakfast option works well for meal prep.

 Approximate Protein